jarviscanada/jarvis_data_eng_KelvinDuong/core_java/jdbc/README.md

 # Introduction
 Developed a JDBC application that creates a connection in the dockerized PostgreSQL database and allows the client to access predefined select queries.
 Maven was used to compile and build the project with the necessary dependencies.
+The OrderDAO class allows users to find orders given a specific id.
+The query merges the orders table with salesperson and customer.

 # Implementaiton
 ## ER Diagram